gardener/gardener/docs/deployment/gardenlet_api_access.md

 Gardener resources are green, while Kubernetes resources are blue.
 It shows the dependencies between the resources and how the graph is built based on the above rules.

-ℹ️ The above picture shows all resources that may be accessed by `gardenlet`s, except for the `Quota` resource which is only included for completeness.
+ℹ️ The above picture shows all resources that may be accessed by `gardenlet`s/extensions, except for the `Quota` resource which is only included for completeness.

-Now, when a `gardenlet` wants to access certain resources, then the `SeedAuthorizer` uses a Depth-First traversal starting from the vertex representing the resource in question, e.g., from a `Project` vertex.
+Now, when a `gardenlet`/extension wants to access certain resources, then the `SeedAuthorizer` uses a Depth-First traversal starting from the vertex representing the resource in question, e.g., from a `Project` vertex.
-If there is a path from the `Project` vertex to the vertex representing the `Seed` the `gardenlet` is responsible for. then it allows the request.
+If there is a path from the `Project` vertex to the vertex representing the `Seed` the `gardenlet`/extension is responsible for. then it allows the request.

 #### Metrics